Nashville Veterans Job Fair

 The Job Fair will take place in the East Club.

-Free parking will be available in Lot C. Walk across the street and enter the "stadium club" doors that are to the right of Gate 1.
+Free parking will be available in Lot C. Walk across the street and enter the "stadium club" doors to the right of Gate 1.

 “RecruitMilitary, which has hosted 19 events in Nashville, will host another job fair Feb.
 9. Previous events here have attracted more than 6,000 attendees and nearly 600 exhibitors, according to a press release.”